fdobad/doctest/docs/README.md

 ## Known issues
 - Directories or folders with spaces won't work
 - Don't close the current project with the dialogs opened
-- Don't try opening the results directory while the simulation is running, specially -after the simulation- while postprocessing statistics
+- Don't try opening the results directory or geopackage databases (.gpkg) while the simulation is running or while postprocessing
-- Windows version fails around 3564288 cells, a rule of thumb for a cup-of-coffee length run is less than 1000x1000 raster with 100 simulations.
+- Windows version fails around 3564288 cells

+A cup-of-coffee run length is less than 1000x1000 raster with 100 simulations (the load can be adjusted via number of threads on optional rules tab)

 #### Keep on reading:
 - [User](readme_user.md)![icon](img/icon.png)